Face-to-face appointments

 Please go to the location written on your appointment letter.
 If you’re not sure where to go, ask at the main reception.

 The clinic receptionist will book you in and explain what will happen next.
-Please let the receptionist know if any of your personal details have changed, like your address.
+Please let the receptionist know if any of your personal details have changed, like your address or phone number.

 We do our best not to keep you waiting, although delays sometimes happen.
 We'll tell you if there is likely to be a delay.